Rusty Anderson

-Rusty Anderson is an American musician best known for his work as lead guitarist for Paul McCartney's touring band since 2001.
+Rusty Anderson (born January 20, 1959) is an American musician best known for his work as lead guitarist for Paul McCartney's touring band since 2001.
 He has worked with an extensive list of other artists in addition to his own solo career.

 Career

 Anderson became a professional musician at age 14 with his first band, Eulogy.
 Eulogy won a sizeable local following in Los Angeles, playing with bands such as the Police, Van Halen, the Runaways, Quiet Riot, Rick Derringer, Eddie Money and the Motels.
 Later, Anderson formed The Living Daylights, which shared the stage with Fishbone and OMD.
 The Living Daylights was a psychedelic/progressive rock band and Anderson's first as primary songwriter.
 The Living Daylights put out a record on the Greenworld Label, but subsequently disbanded when Anderson signed a solo development deal at Columbia Records.

 In 1993, along with Scott Cutler and Anne Preven, Carla Azar and Paul Bushnell, Anderson formed Ednaswap.
 Ednaswap shared the stage with Sublime and Social Distortion, and toured as opener for No Doubt and Weezer.
 The band released four major label records on East West and Island Records, and penned the worldwide Number One hit song "Torn".

 For his debut solo album Undressing Underwater, Anderson invited Paul McCartney to play bass and the rest of the McCartney band to sing backup vocals on the lead track, "Hurt Myself".
 Friend and former bandmate Stewart Copeland also came in to play drums on the song "Catbox Beach".
 The album was self-produced by Anderson, along with David Kahne, Mudrock and Parthenon Huxley.
 Undressing Underwater was originally released in late 2003 by his own Oxide Records, and re-released in September 2005 on Surfdog Records, iTunes and Amazon.

 Anderson's second album Born on Earth was released October 2009.
 His third release was a compilation album titled Until We Meet Again, and released in the spring of 2012 with pre-release copies available during the winter 2011 leg of Paul McCartney's On the Run tour.

 Anderson's 2022 solo single, "Firefly," again with Copeland on drums, was described on WAER as " neo-Bossa nova ... destined for adult contemporary radio."